dakotaruelle/layers-of-clean-architecture/README.md

 This is a smaller change.
 It moves the mapping logic from data access types to business types.
 While not strictly necessary, in a larger project with lots of types and many interactors/gateways, it might be useful to have this logic in a dedicated project.

+## Move Entities into Separate Project

+Until now, the entities have resided in the `Interactors` project.
+In smaller applications, this might be fine.
+But in many situations the entities should include core business logic and be the real core of the system.
+The job of the interactors is to orchestrate the necessary application logic between entities, gateways, and controllers in order to do something useful.